oOo0oOo/lean-scribe/README.md

 ### Acknowledge Price Unreliable

-If you want to see price information you need to acknowledge that it might be unreliable.
+If you want to see price information you need to acknowledge that it is unreliable.
+Update it yourself in models.json.

 ### Code Color Scheme

 Color scheme to use for highlighting code blocks in prompts.
-See [here](https://highlightjs.org/demo).
+See [here](https://highlightjs.org/demo) for available color schemes.

 ### Logging

-Enable logging prompts and replies to a file.
+Enable logging prompts and replies to log files.
 Logs are stored in the `scribe_folder/logs/` directory in daily files and can get quite large.

 ## Roadmap

-This extension is still in the early stages of development.
+This extension is still in active development.
 If you encounter any issues please report them on the [GitHub issues page](https://github.com/oOo0oOo/lean-scribe/issues).

 ATTENTION: There might be breaking changes to the prompt syntax for a few more weeks!